-- If you had created an account last year, you can access the platform through the email/password you had used/created then.
+- If you had created an account in the past, you can access the platform through the email/password you had used/created then.

 - If you do not have an account on this platform, you will need to create one.
 Upon the creation of a user account, confirmation email will be sent from email@example.com

 As always, we ask that you ensure your profile information is accurate and up-to-date.